 DR Jummai Umar-Ajijola worked with the United Nations (UN), Actionaid and Microsoft.
-But today, she says she has found fulfilment, above all else, as a multi level marketer of Forever Living Products.
+But today, she says she has found fulfillment, above all else, as a multi-level marketer of Forever Living Products.
 As a guest speaker at the Forever Living Products Success Showcase, held recently in Abuja, Umar-Ajijola said that as an FLP network marketer, she had been freed from financial bondage.

 She was speaking at the second edition of the FLP Nigeria series of 2012 Success Showcase held at the Shabak Centre in Utako District, Abuja, recently.
 The event drew a large gathering of young and middle-aged people who were attracted by the success of the modern method of distributing goods and services, known as multi-level marketing.

-Among the list of major distributors in Nigeria are nearly 100 young Nigerian millionaires who today, symbolise the fortunes of the company.
+Among the list of major distributors in Nigeria are nearly 100 young Nigerian millionaires who today, symbolize the fortunes of the company.

 According to her, the FLP network had given her three immediate opportunities; to travel far and wide at the company’s expense; make extra cash from just recruiting people into the network and the advantage of using healthy and natural products.

 Speaking on the occasion, FLP managing director, Nigeria/Benin Republic, Mr. Cornelius Tay, said the new outreach programme of the company through a monthly event across the country was aimed at recognising excellence in the business of distribution of FLP healthcare and beauty products; and to teach people new ways of doing the “ home-based family business” more successfully.